Bounce rate is the percentage of visitors who leave your website without visiting other pages

 Now, you may be wondering: what is a good bounce rate for your website?

-Well, there’s no one-fit-all answer.
-It really depends on your goals and target audience.
+So, there’s no one-fit-all answer.
+It really depends on your goals and target audience but one thing is for sure, a bad bounce rate means that you are losing high-value traffic.

 No matter what business you are into, measuring your bounce rate offers valuable insights that help you judge your website’s user experience.
 This will translate into more conversions and better engagement.